berryamin/Python/Python-3/Doc/library/subprocess.rst

 A :exc:`ValueError` will be raised if :class:`Popen` is called with invalid arguments.

+:func:`check_call` and :func:`check_output` will raise
-check_call() will raise :exc:`CalledProcessError`, if the called process returns a non-zero return code.
+:exc:`CalledProcessError` if the called process returns a non-zero return code.

+All of the functions and methods that accept a *timeout* parameter, such as :func:`call` and :meth:`Popen.communicate` will raise :exc:`TimeoutExpired` if the timeout expires before the process exits.

+Exceptions defined in this module all inherit from :exc:`SubprocessError`.

+   .. versionadded:: 3.3
+      The :exc:`SubprocessError` base class was added.

 Security
 ^^^^^^^^

-Unlike some other popen functions, this implementation will never call /bin/sh implicitly.
+Unlike some other popen functions, this implementation will never call a system shell implicitly.
 This means that all characters, including shell metacharacters, can safely be passed to child processes.
+Obviously, if the shell is invoked explicitly, then it is the application's responsibility to ensure that all whitespace and metacharacters are quoted appropriately.

 Popen Objects